-Wine and Mustard Braised Chili: A rich and hearty chili that’s flavors have been developed as it braises with dried peppers, deep red wine, and tangy mustard.
-It may sound like an odd combination, but it is out of this world!
+A rich and hearty chili that has been slowly braised with red wine, dried peppers, garlic, and tangy mustard.
+It may sound like an odd combination, but this Braised Chili with Red Wine is spectacular!

 A few years ago, we were hanging out with some of our dear friends watching football and eating food.
 Our friend had been bragging about his chili for quite some time, and he was anxious for us to impress us with his signature recipe.